DISEASE/DISORDER:

 Etiology

-Paroxysmal Sympathetic Hyperactivity can occur after any brain lesion, from trauma, infection, hemorrhage, infarction, brain tumor, global anoxia-ischemia, autoimmune encephalitis, or degeneration.
-The clinical presentation does not appear to differ depending on the underlying etiology4.
+Paroxysmal Sympathetic Hyperactivity (PSH) can occur after any brain lesion from trauma, infection, hemorrhage, infarction, brain tumor, global anoxia-ischemia, autoimmune encephalitis, or degeneration.
+The clinical presentation does not appear to differ depending on the underlying etiology.4

-A review of 349 case reports of PSH published before 2010 found that about 80% occurred after traumatic brain injury (TBI), about 10% occurred after hypoxic brain injury, and about 5% occurred after stroke; the remainder of cases had variable etiologies, including hydrocephalus, tumor, and infection5.
-It is a different entity from the autonomic dysreflexia that develops in spinal cord injury.
+A review of 349 case reports of PSH published before 2010 found that about 80% occurred after traumatic brain injury (TBI), about 10% occurred after hypoxic brain injury, and about 5% occurred after stroke; the remainder of cases had variable etiologies, including hydrocephalus, tumor, and infection.5

 Epidemiology including risk factors and primary prevention

-The estimated incidence of PSH in adults with TBI ranges from 8-33%5.
-The main risk factor for developing PSH after brain injury is increased severity of the injury; individuals with mild brain injuries typically do not develop PSH6.
+The estimated incidence of PSH in adults with TBI ranges from 8-33%.5 The main risk factor for developing PSH after brain injury is increased injury severity; individuals with mild brain injuries typically do not develop PSH6 but may develop autonomic nervous system anomalies that are harder to define.7-10

-Individuals who develop PSH tend to be younger in age and male5,7.
-In a study of 407 pediatric individuals with acquired brain injury, those who developed PSH also tended to be younger in age and male predominant1.
-In another study, patients with diffuse axonal injury (DAI) and brainstem lesions are at high risks8.
-Among patients with severe TBI, decreased fractional anisotropy in the splenium of the corpus callosum and posterior limb of the internal capsule is associated with occurrence of PSH9.
+Individuals who develop PSH tend to be younger in age and male.5,11 In a study of 407 pediatric individuals with acquired brain injury, those who developed PSH also tended to be younger in age and male predominant.1 In another study, patients with diffuse axonal injury (DAI) and brainstem lesions are at high risk.12 Among patients with severe TBI, decreased fractional anisotropy in the splenium of the corpus callosum and posterior limb of the internal capsule is associated with occurrence of PSH.13

 Patho-anatomy/physiology

 Another hypothesis, known as the excitatory:inhibitory (EIR) model, proposes that a lesion in the inhibitory centers in the brainstems and diencephalon reduces tonic descending inhibition to afferent sensory information from spinal cord circuits.
-This results in the amplifications of normally non-nociceptive afferent sensory information from the periphery and leads to over-excitation of the sympathetic nervous system response3,11.
+This amplifies normally non-nociceptive afferent input from the periphery and leads to over-excitation of the sympathetic response.3,17

-There is also evidence to support an association between PSH and catecholamine release, which could help account for the exaggerated sympathetic response to non-noxious stimuli12.
-In one study, catecholamine levels rose 200-300% above baseline during paroxysms in individuals with PSH, with no similar change found in the control group; this was consistent with prior case study data13.
+There is also evidence to support an association between PSH and catecholamine release, which could help account for the exaggerated sympathetic response to non-noxious stimuli.18 In one study, catecholamine levels rose 200-300% above baseline during paroxysms in individuals with PSH, with no similar change found in the control group; this was consistent with prior case study data.19 An Increase in glutamate transmission or decrease in GABA transmission can also result in sympathetic hyperactivity.20

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-PSH usually develops in the acute phase following brain injury14.
-Symptoms, which are paroxysmal and episodic in nature, first appear as early as the first week after TBI12.
-In one prospective cohort study, PSH tended to first occur about 6 days post-injury11.
-Initially, onset of PSH may be difficult to distinguish from other conditions, including acute withdrawal of sedation and sepsis5.
+PSH usually develops in the acute phase following brain injury.21 Symptoms, which are paroxysmal and episodic, first appear as early as the first week after TBI.18 In one prospective cohort study, PSH tended to occur about 6 days post-injury.17 Initially, the onset of PSH may be challenging to distinguish from other conditions, including acute withdrawal of sedation and sepsis.5

-The majority of episodes, manifested by hypertension, tachycardia, hyperthermia, tachypnea, diaphoresis, and posturing, are provoked by noxious or non-noxious stimuli such as pain, urinary retention, or repositioning12.
-In one study, episodes were associated with a triggering event in 72% of individuals13.
+Most episodes, manifested by hypertension, tachycardia, hyperthermia, tachypnea, diaphoresis, and posturing, are provoked by noxious or non-noxious stimuli such as pain, urinary retention, or repositioning.18 In one study, episodes were associated with a triggering event in 72% of individuals.19

 Individual episodes vary in intensity and duration but rarely persist for more than several hours.
-In one prospective cohort study, episodes tended to last about 30 minutes (ranging 15-50 minutes) and occurred an average of 5 times per day11.
-Other studies have found a wide range in duration of episodes, from 3 minutes to 1-2 hours6.
+In one prospective cohort study, episodes tended to last about 30 minutes (ranging 15-50 minutes) and occurred an average of 5 times per day.17 Other studies have found a wide range in duration of episodes, from 3 minutes to 1-2 hours.6

-The duration of PSH is variable, from less than 2 weeks to several months12.
-The occurrence of PSH tends to diminish over time.
-In one study, 24% of individuals had increased autonomic responses at one-week post-injury and 8% were diagnosed with dysautonomia at two weeks post-injury15.
+The duration of PSH is variable, from less than 2 weeks to several months.17 The occurrence of PSH tends to diminish over time.
+In one study, 24% of individuals had increased autonomic responses at one week post-injury while only 8% were diagnosed with dysautonomia at two weeks post-injury.22

-Spasticity and dystonia may be persistent event after resolution of PSH.
-It is not clear if residual hypertonia is a true sequela of PSH or rather a consequence of damage to supraspinal motor tracts, which occurs during initial brain injury12.
+Spasticity and dystonia may be persistent even after resolution of PSH.
+It is unclear if residual hypertonia is a true sequela of PSH or rather a consequence of damage to supraspinal motor tracts, which occurs during initial brain injury.18

 Autonomic dysfunction may rarely be associated with life-threatening cardiac arrhythmias or myocardial infarction.